jg-digital-media/jgdm-woocommerce-selectors/README.md

         .has-text-color {

-            //has text colour seems to be the neutral class to target
+            // has text colour seems to be the neutral class to target

         }